UM-CSS/um-css.github.io-src/content/pages/syllabus.md

 	- Notebooks: `1_Evolution_of_Community_Norms.ipynb` and `2_Other_shocks_to_communities.ipynb`
 - Readings
 	- Required
 		- Chandrasekharan, Eshwar, Umashanthi Pavalanathan, Anirudh Srinivasan, Adam Glynn, Jacob Eisenstein, and Eric Gilbert.
-2017.
-“You Can’t Stay Here: The Efficacy of Reddit’s 2015 Ban Examined Through Hate Speech.”
+2017. “[You Can’t Stay Here: The Efficacy of Reddit’s 2015 Ban Examined Through Hate Speech](https://www.cc.gatech.edu/~eshwar3/uploads/3/8/0/4/38043045/cscw2018-chandrasekharan-reddit2015ban.pdf).”
 Proceedings of the ACM on Human-Computer Interaction 1(CSCW):1–22.
 		- Hern, Alex.
 2014. "[Reddit women protest at new front-page position](https://www.theguardian.com/technology/2014/may/13/reddit-women-protest-front-page-subforum-subreddit-position)."
 The Guardian, 13 May.
 	- Required for graduate students
 		- Massanari, Adrienne.
-2017. “#Gamergate and The Fappening: How Reddit’s Algorithm, Governance, and Culture Support Toxic Technocultures.”
+2017. “[#Gamergate and The Fappening: How Reddit’s Algorithm, Governance, and Culture Support Toxic Technocultures](https://journals.sagepub.com/doi/pdf/10.1177/1461444815608807).”
 New Media & Society 19(3):329–46.
 	- Optional
-		- Franco, V., Piirto, R., Hu, H. Y., Lewenstein, B. V., Underwood, R., & Vidal, N. K. (1995).
-Anatomy of a flame: conflict and community building on the Internet.
+		- Franco, V., Piirto, R., Hu, H. Y., Lewenstein, B. V., Underwood, R., & Vidal, N. K. (1995). "[Anatomy of a flame: conflict and community building on the Internet](https://ieeexplore.ieee.org/abstract/document/393044)."
 IEEE Technology and Society Magazine, 14(2), 12-21.
-		- Gonzalez-Bailon, S., Kaltenbrunner, A., & Banchs, R. E. (2010).
-The structure of political discussion networks: a model for the analysis of online deliberation.
+		- Gonzalez-Bailon, S., Kaltenbrunner, A., & Banchs, R. E. (2010). "[The structure of political discussion networks: a model for the analysis of online deliberation](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.624.5311&rep=rep1&type=pdf)."
 Journal of Information Technology, 25(2), 230-243.
 		- Müller, Karsten and Carlo Schwarz.
-2018.
-Fanning the Flames of Hate: Social Media and Hate Crime.
+2018. "[Fanning the Flames of Hate: Social Media and Hate Crime](https://pdfs.semanticscholar.org/b19c/8a6eb0a519749a724a34b677aa7d3cf24e74.pdf)."
 SSRN Scholarly Paper.
 ID 3082972.
 Rochester, NY: Social Science Research Network.
 		- Mantilla, Karla.
-2013.
-“Gendertrolling: Misogyny Adapts to New Media.”
+2013. “[Gendertrolling: Misogyny Adapts to New Media](https://www.jstor.org/stable/23719068).”
 Feminist Studies 39(2):563–70.
 		- Panek, Elliot, Connor Hollenbach, Jinjie Yang, and Tyler Rhodes.
-2017.
-“Growth and Inequality of Participation in Online Communities: A Longitudinal Analysis.”
+2017. “[Growth and Inequality of Participation in Online Communities: A Longitudinal Analysis](https://dl.acm.org/citation.cfm?id=3097337).”
 Pp. 51:1–51:5 in Proceedings of the 8th International Conference on Social Media & Society, #SMSociety17.
 New York, NY, USA: ACM.

 ### Week 7: From Data to Conclusions: Validity and Generalizability
 - Lab: Student data